Mérida, Mérida: History

 Mérida was founded by Juan Rodríguez Suárez on October 9, 1558, in one of the Pamplonian mining expeditions he led.
 The first settlement of Mérida was not the current one but 30 km to the south, in Xamú, where today stands Lagunillas.
 Nevertheless, in November 1559, Juan de Maldonado moved the settlement to nearby El Punto (presently the Zumba area), because of constant confrontations with the native neighbours.

 Rodríguez Suárez's foundation had not been authorized by the New Granadian Authorities, so in 1560 they sent Juan de Maldonado to arrest Juan Rodríguez and regularize the new city.
 On June 24 Maldonado moved Mérida to its present location on the plateau and rechristened it as Santiago de los Caballeros.
 The city then came to be governed by the corregimiento of Tunja until 1607, when it became itself a corregimiento of the Audiencia of Santa Fe.

 In 1622, Mérida became the capital of the Governorate of Mérida, whose chief official established his residence there.
 The city and territory were part of New Granada until 1777, when it was integrated into the Captaincy of Venezuela.

 The city was elevated to the status of an episcopal see in 1785.
 This led to the creation of a seminary, which in 1811 became the University of the Andes.

 Etymology

-The city was named after the founder Juan Rodríguez Suárez, who called so in honor of his hometown of Mérida in Extremadura, Spain.
+The city was named after the founder Juan Rodríguez Suárez, who called it so in honor of his hometown of Mérida in Extremadura, Spain.

 However, Juan de Maldonado renamed it as San Juan de las Nieves.
 In 1559 the name changed again, opting this time for Santiago de los Caballeros.
 Gradually, it was adopting the name of Santiago de los Caballeros de Mérida, combining the variants that had been appointed to the city until then.

 The word Mérida comes from the Latin "emérita", from Emeritus, one who has merit, which also references to veteran Roman soldiers who were discharged from the army after completion of their mandatory service commitment.
 Another feature common to both the Spanish and the Venezuelan Méridas is that in both cities, there is a tributary of the main river with the name Albarregas.